Infinite Crisis (video game): Game modes

-Is a 5 vs. 5 map that features two-lane map, a large Urban Jungle that holds access to Elite Drones and control of the Doomsday Device.
-In order to win, players must outmaneuver the enemy team by pushing into their base and destroy its Power Core.
+Coast City features a 5 vs. 5 map that features two-lane map, a large Urban Jungle that holds access to Elite Drones and control of the Doomsday Device.
+In order to win, players must outmaneuver the enemy team by pushing into their base and destroying its Power Core.
 The Doomsday Device activates and creates a neutral guardian who attacks the closest Champion in his arena.
-After defeating the neutral guardian, the guardian drops a device that could be picked up and use to fire at nearby enemy or use it as EMP to blast and stun structures.
+After defeating the neutral guardian, the guardian drops a device that can be picked up and use to fire at nearby enemy or used as an EMP to blast and stun structures.

 Story

-When a sudden assault threatens the DC Multiverse where it would have it stand on the brink of destruction, the only hope to combat it is within the different heroes and villains.
+When a sudden assault threatens the DC Multiverse where it would have it stood on the brink of destruction, the only hope to combat it is within the different heroes and villains.